a-ridley/Cyber-Cloud-Project-Documentation/cyber-cloud-project/docs/maintaining-hosts.md

+---
+id: maintaining-hosts
+title: Maintenance For Hosts
+---

 # Deleting hosts:
 1. you might need to do this because a host exploded and you are rebuilding it, because it's the same host we need to remove any old provider ip's that point to the old host.
 ## Basic Guide w/ Curl:
-1.  to find out how to replace <placement-endpoint-address>
+1.  to find out how to replace &ltplacement-endpoint-address&gt
 ```
 openstack catalog list
 ```